Ancient India Geography:

 The geography of India is very interesting.
 It consists of rivers, mountains, desert, land and forest.
 The southern part of India even in ancient period was covered by three side Sea.
 It is called as Deccan plateau.
 The seas are Arabian sea towards the west, the bay of Bengal towards east and Indian ocean towards south.

 There are certain changes in the geography of present India.
-Many states have become country of its own now.
+Some of the parts have become independent countries.
+Please share your thoughts with us by clicking the link here.

 If you make any purchase via a link on this site, I may receive a small commission with no added cost to you.